 - Travel, golf, and hobby expenditures

-Your retirement strategy is framed by the time between your current age and your expected retirement age.
-The more time you have between today and your expected retirement, the higher the level of risk your investment portfolio can withstand.
+Your retirement strategy is framed by your time horizon, or the time between your current age and expected retirement age.
+The more time you have between today and your expected retirement, the more risk your investment portfolio can withstand.

 If you’re in your 30s, you can tolerate more risk and have ample time to plan for retirement.
 As such, you should have the majority of your assets in high-risk high-reward investments, such as stocks.
 Though stocks are more volatile, they have historically outperformed other securities, such as bonds, over the course of multiple decades.
 It’s wise to focus on returns that outpace inflation so that you can maintain your lifestyle during retirement.